DARPA-CRITICALMAAS/uiuc-validation/README.md

 There are three provided python methods:

-* grade_point_raster : Grades a point raster against the true raster.
+* **grade_point_raster** : Grades a point raster against the true raster.
 Will provide the same score as the USGS metric.
-* grade_poly_raster : Grades a poly raster against the true raster.
-The score returned is equivlent to running USGS score with "difficult_weight" = None
+* **grade_poly_raster** : Grades a poly raster against the true raster.
+The score returned is equivalent to running USGS score with "difficult_weight" = None
-* usgs_grade_poly_raster : Grades a poly raster against the true raster.
+* **usgs_grade_poly_raster** : Grades a poly raster against the true raster.
 Runs an optimized version of the usgs grading metric for polygons.
 The score reurned is the same as the USGS metric.

 </details>